White Sox vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ezequiel Tovar and the Colorado Rockies will look to outdo Luis Robert and the Chicago White Sox at Coors Field on Friday at 8:40 PM ET.
+Kyle Freeland will start for the Colorado Rockies against Andrew Vaughn and the Chicago White Sox on Saturday at 8:10 PM ET.

-The White Sox are -105 moneyline underdogs for this matchup against the favorite Rockies (-115).
-The total for the contest is listed at 12 runs.
+The favored White Sox have -115 moneyline odds against the underdog Rockies, who are listed at -105.
+The over/under for the matchup has been listed at 12 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.